Finding an egg donor

 - A psychological examination

-- Ultrasound to evaluate fertility
+- Using ultrasound to further evaluate fertility